Rediscover Dairy

 BONE HEALTH

-Our bone health and strength is determined to a large extent by factors outside of our control such as genetics, gender and age.
-However, there are factors that we can control such as our diet and physical activity and these are particularly important during adolescence, when bones are still developing.
-A balanced diet which provides ‘bone-friendly’ nutrients such as calcium, phosphorus, protein, vitamin D, zinc and magnesium is essential.
-Dairy foods are rich in a number of these nutrients.
-Regular participation in ‘weight-bearing’ activities (any activities that put the full weight of our body on our feet and legs) is also needed.
-Examples include: brisk walking, running/jogging, tennis and most team sports.
-Other bone-friendly advice includes maintaining a healthy body weight, avoiding excessive alcohol intake and not smoking.
+Bone health and strength are determined largely by factors outside our control, such as genetics, gender and age.
+However, factors that we can control, such as our diet and physical activity, can contribute to bone health and these are particularly important during adolescence, when bones are still developing.
+A balanced diet that provides ‘bone-friendly’ nutrients such as calcium, phosphorus, protein, vitamin D, zinc and magnesium is essential.

-There is a theory that the protein and phosphate in dairy products make them ‘acid-producing’.
-Acid production could cause minerals to be leeched from the bones in order to neutralise the acid, which would in turn compromise bone health.
-However, the science does not support this theory and, in fact, it is established that protein and phosphorus are essential nutrients for bone health.
-However, scientific evidence does not support any of these claims.
-Milk and dairy products neither produce acid upon metabolism nor cause metabolic acidosis, and systemic pH is not influenced by diet.
-Additionally, the role of calcium in building and maintaining bones is well-recognised and dairy foods such as milk, yogurt and cheese are among the best dietary sources of calcium.
+However, the science does not support this theory.
+In fact, it is established that protein and phosphorus are essential nutrients for bone health.
+Milk and dairy products neither produce acid upon metabolism nor cause metabolic acidosis, and systemic pH is not influenced by the diet.
+In addition, the role of calcium in building and maintaining bones is well recognised and dairy foods such as milk, yoghurt and cheese are among the best dietary sources of this mineral.

 Scroll to Top